 Aside from the advances in products and ecosystems we’ve covered above, the last ten years also marked a change in the wind when it came to pricing transparency and simplicity, of which FinTechs have been at the vanguard.
 In a bid to shake up the status quo of large, slow, opaque players charging unclear fees and trading on the promise of ‘service’, these nimble tech-first businesses ostensibly had either lower overheads by offering an intuitive simple product or proposition, or were content in loss-leading for the first few years to gain a foothold in the market.
 Thankfully, in some cases, it’s not a choice between a company with an innovative product or competitive pricing.

-For example, at WorldFirst we launched a straightforward and transparent pricing structure last year, allowing businesses to access FX costs from as low as 0.15%.
+For example, at WorldFirst we launched a straightforward and transparent pricing structure last year, allowing businesses to access affordable FX costs up to 85% lower than the high street banks.